Update: ‘Jeep Wrangler Electric release date’ and ‘Jeep Wrangler sales’ sections updated.

-While it is no secret that an electric Jeep is in the works, the Magneto perhaps gives some insight into what the final product would be or rather would not be like.
-Allen told The Detroit News that Jeep would take the Magneto to Moab (a natural testing ground for Jeep) over the next three years to make changes along the way.
-He hinted that the production model (Jeep Wrangler electric) would be done differently and teased the possibility of the production version looking quite different from the Magneto.
+In March 2021, Allen told The Detroit News that Jeep would take the Magneto to Moab (the natural testing ground for Jeep) over the next three years to make changes along the way.
+He hinted that the production model (Jeep Wrangler electric) would be done differently and teased the possibility of the production version looking quite different from the Magneto concept.

-The Jeep Wrangler is already quite a versatile product, and its electric variant will further build on that.
-EV technology brings new design possibilities, particularly at the front, and it allows improving space for people and gear, Christian Meunier, CEO, Jeep, said at an APAC conference on July 13.
-The core design will remain unchanged, though, and we expect mainly tweaks to the existing design.
-Meunier said that the Jeep Wrangler Rubicon 392 is a dream vehicle, but the company has to adapt to the changing world and make its products even more exciting.
+The Jeep Wrangler is quite versatile, and its electric variant will build on it.
+EV technology brings new design possibilities, particularly at the front.
+It allows improving space for people and gear, Christian Meunier, CEO of Jeep, said at an APAC conference on July 13, 2021.
+The core design will remain unchanged, and we expect plenty of tweaks.
+Meunier said that the Jeep Wrangler Rubicon 392 is a dream vehicle, but it has to adapt to the changing world and make its products even more exciting.

 The 392 Wrangler is a dream vehicle at the same time the world is changing and evolving and our role is to make Jeep even more exciting and that platform of electrification gives it to us, we are lucky to have it.
 So we embrace it.
 The Jeep community likes nature, they embrace nature and to have a product that doesn’t pollute nature is quite great.
-And to drive in silence in nature is awesome, it is magic!Christian Meunier, CEO, Jeep
+And to drive in silence in nature is awesome, it is magic!Christian Meunier, CEO, Jeep, in July 2021

 Will stay true to the original 1941 Jeep

-Allen said at the roundtable that the company won’t throw away the existing theme and start over again.
+Allen said at the roundtable that the company wouldn’t throw away the existing theme and start over again.
 It’s very important for customers and, thus, for the brand to carry forward the traditional design.
-The Wrangler will always have some familiar connections to Jeep’s history from day one – the 1941 Willys Jeep.
-The design chief recollected the time when Jeep changed the Wrangler’s headlamp shape from round to square and removed the pitchforks and torches out, saying that “people were horrified by that.”
-The company has learned the lesson that it’s always baby steps for the Wrangler when it comes to design changes, and so, the Wrangler electric will stay true to the original design.
+The Wrangler will always have familiar connections to Jeep’s history from day one – the 1941 Willys Jeep.
+The design chief recollected the time when Jeep changed the Wrangler’s headlamp shape from round to square and removed the pitchforks and torches, saying that “people were horrified by that.”
+The company has learned that it’s always baby steps for the Wrangler when it comes to design changes, so the Jeep Wrangler electric will stay true to the original design.

 Allen previously said that Jeep would use the Magneto to gauge reaction from Jeep enthusiasts.
-One of the main concerns among Jeep enthusiasts is the charging infrastructure during long camping trips, which Jeep seems dedicated to solving using solar-powered charging stations, which are coming up at its Badge of Honor trails at Moab and Rubicon Trail in California.
+One of the main concerns among Jeep enthusiasts is the charging infrastructure during long camping trips, which Jeep seems dedicated to solving using new solar-powered charging stations, such as the ones at the Badge of Honor trails at Moab and Rubicon Trail in California.

 The whole reason for doing this (Magneto concept) was just to see what does a battery electric Jeep do in the off-road environment of Moab.
 Magneto is set to be a test bed for us to answer those questions that we have curiosities about.Mark Allen, Head of Jeep Design